dianetc/scraping_mathraining/README.md

 ```

 ``ivorian_profiles.py`` scrapes each Ivorian students profile to extract score, number of exercises completed, problems solved and sign up date.
-This was created by was created by [Hassan Kane](https://www.linkedin.com/in/mohamed-hassan-kane-4b50328a)
+This was created by [Hassan Kane](https://www.linkedin.com/in/mohamed-hassan-kane-4b50328a)